CS222SP22/course-project-at-b/README.md

 ## What is the assignment aggregator?

-Tool for student to automatically track assignments from various LMSs Script collects links to each LMS, and every night:
+This app is a tool for student to automatically track assignments from various Learning Management Systems (LMSs) The script collects links to each LMS, and every night:
 1. Checks the LMS for changed/new assignments
 2. Adds them to a CSV
 3. Outputs to user’s desired organizational software (Notion, Todoist)

+For more details, view the full project proposal [here](https://docs.google.com/document/d/11tW3iIdZ00Cd8Xq5P4tplL_t9j92ZpPJzZsiI4TeLOs/edit).

 # Technical Architecture